Robbie Grossman Player Props: Rangers vs. Angels

 Robbie Grossman At The Plate

-- In 12.0% of his games this year, he has gone deep, and 3.1% of his trips to the plate.
+- In 11.5% of his games this season, he has homered, and 2.9% of his trips to the dish.

-- Grossman has an RBI in seven of 25 games this season, with multiple RBI in four of them.
+- Grossman has driven in a run in eight games this year (30.8%), including four games with more than one RBI (15.4%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.